 Spring has arrived, and FINALLY the temperatures are starting to rise and the days are slowly getting longer.
 My chickens are starting to lay again and I am now getting up to seven eggs a day.
 For those that do not know it, chickens require a set number of daylight hours to lay eggs, and with the shorter winter days, many, if not all of them stop laying.
 Although you can add artificial light to keep them laying year-round, I feel that nature knows best.
 I think my girls will be healthier if they are allowed to slow down over the winter.
-With the recent shelter-in-place order, I have been enjoying spending time spring cleaning the chicken coop and doing some much needed yard work.

 So, with a big bowl full of eggs in my refrigerator, it is time to start thinking about egg-based dishes.
 With Easter just around the corner, I felt a hearty quiche-like dish would be appropriate.
 I made this recipe twice, once with a pastry crust, and the second time I made it, I created a crustless quiche, and I actually preferred it that way.
 If you like a pie shell on your quiche, feel free to make your own pastry, or buy a good quality pie crust.
 If using a crust, you should prebake it before adding the filling to ensure that it is fully cooked.